ari-beau/exprAnalysis/README.md

 ## Contributions

 The author of the package is Arianne Beauregard.
-The *loadData* function reads in data different file types to prepare the data for the rest of the package.
+The *loadData* function reads in data from multiple file types to prepare the data for the rest of the package.
 The *exprNormalization* function makes use of the `dplyr` R package.
 The *correlationPlot* function uses the `corrplot` R package to produce a pairwise correlation plot of genes.
 The *rankDEG* function uses different methods to rank differential gene expression.
 The *exprPlot* function uses the function *melt* from the `reshape` R package to reshape the expression dataframe.
 It also uses the `ggplot2` package to produce the boxplot.
 The *keggDiseaseGenes* function uses the `KEGGREST` package as an interface to KEGG, and uses the `stringr`